This was a 783 and tender, in the box and never run. Sitting for 20+

 DO NOT RUN the tender until you have checked the board inside.
 The circuit board was held on with 2 layers of double back tape.
 Tender base, double back tape layer 1, aluminum sheet, double back tape layer 2 and then the circuit board.
 The original double back tape had rotted.
 It wasn't holding anything.
 If I had run the tender as it was the sound board could have shorted.
 The double back tape layers were replaced with new, high grade double back tape.
 It was work to clean off the old tape to save the aluminum sheet.

-There is a wire against a layer of aluminum foil that goes to the speaker.
-Some kind of capacitor action.
 It was assembled as before with new double back tape.
+Including the wire from the speaker to the plate.
 When done the sound worked.

 The chug is "noise generator" type chug.
 The whistle is first